Update: If you’re looking for more “How to” Picmonkey gems, check out How to make Blog Headers in Picmonkey.

 This method of curving text may not be perfect or Photoshop simple, but it definitely works.
 Maybe one day Picmonkey will add a “curve text” feature to their website, but in the meantime, you can rest easy knowing that there is a way for you to use all of those neat curving banners.
 The world of design is your oyster!
 Err…treasure chest?
 Or…something pirate-y….

 Of course, blog header images are only a small part of getting your blog out to the public.
-But these 5 Tips to Make Your Blog Look Gorgeous will bring your blog to the next level.
+But these 5 Tips to Make Your Blog Look Beautiful will bring your blog to the next level.

 Clarity Creative Group is a digital marketing & Orlando SEO company located in beautiful Orlando, Florida.
 We respect Johnny Depp for his successful use of guyliner in his role as Captain Jack Sparrow.